chrishtr/rendering/entry-exit-animations.md

 4. Support for specifying a CSS transition delay on entry to or exit from the top layer via a top-layer CSS property (that is in effect restricted CSS transitions).
 It’s tracked in [this CSSWG issue](https://github.com/w3c/csswg-drafts/issues/8189) for standardization and [this chromestatus entry](https://chromestatus.com/feature/5138724910792704).

+5. Ensuring exit animations are inert to user input, to avoid accidental clicks against content that no longer conceptually visible.
+It's tracked in [this CSSWG issue](https://github.com/w3c/csswg-drafts/issues/8389) for standardization.

 With these four changes, web developers will be able to use CSS transitions and CSS animations for discrete-animatable properties, the display CSS property, and a CSS transition (but not CSS animations; see Alternatives Considered for why) for the top layer.

 ## Alternatives Considered